 Phantoms of Michigan Bell Telephone, Grand Rapids

 Warren Randall lived with his wife, Virginia, in a large mansion called the Judd-White House.
 Warren was a local brakeman for the G.R. and Indiana Railroad.
 In 1908, Warren had a terrible accident at the railroad and lost his leg, and it was replaced with a wooden one.
 Warren's accident marked a point of psychological distress and constant arguing between Warren and Virginia.
 Warren was convinced his wife was unfaithful, preferring other men who were not disabled.

-The paranoia reached levels of violence at times, and police were reportedly often called to the Judd-White house to end domestic disturbances.
+The paranoia escalated to violence at times, and police were reportedly often summoned to the Judd-White house to end domestic disturbances.
 Finally, after Warren failed to kill her with a razor, Virginia left him.
 No one knows what happened on that fateful summer night in 1910, but somehow Warren convinced Virginia to come back to the house once again.
 That night, they had another argument that ended when Warren beat Virginia with his wooden leg.
-He proceeded to seal up the room using towels, opened up a gas fixture in the room and allowed it to fill with fumes.
+He proceeded to seal the room using towels, opened a gas fixture in the room, and allowed it to fill with fumes.
 Unable to wait for his own death, he slashed his throat with a straight razor.

 Unfortunately, the couple went unmissed for two entire weeks.
 Finally workers from the office building next door noticed a strange smell coming from the house and reported it.
 When representatives from the Board of Health and workers from the gas company broke open the door, they discovered a cloud of noxious fumes and the two horribly decayed bodies.

 The Judd-White house was reportedly extremely haunted with lights, sounds, screams, and the sound of a woman begging for her life coming from the abandoned house.
 Ten years later, the house was purchased by the local phone company and torn down.
 The Michigan Bell Telephone Company offices replaced the building in 1924.